paulsengh/proof-of-usdc/README.md

 ### Circuits

-Circom circuits are located in `packages/circuits`, the main circuit being [twitter.circom](packages/circuits/twitter.circom).
-TwitterVerifier circuit use [EmailVerifier](https://github.com/zkemail/zk-email-verify/blob/main/packages/circuits/email-verifier.circom) circuit from `@zk-email/circuits`.
+Circom circuits are located in `packages/circuits`, the main circuit being [coinbase.circom](packages/circuits/coinbase.circom).
+CoinbaseVerifier circuit use [EmailVerifier](https://github.com/zkemail/zk-email-verify/blob/main/packages/circuits/email-verifier.circom) circuit from `@zk-email/circuits`.

-The regex circuit required to parse/extract Twitter username can be generated using [https://github.com/zkemail/zk-regex](zk-regex) package.
+The regex circuit required to parse/extract USDC reward amount can be generated using [https://github.com/zkemail/zk-regex](zk-regex) package.

-#### » Generate Twitter Regex Circuit
+#### » Generate Coinbase Regex Circuit

 ```bash
 # CWD = packages/circuits
 yarn generate-regex
 ```

-This will generate `components/twitter_reset.circom` using the config in `components/twitter_reset.json`.
-This `twitter_reset.circom` is imported in `twitter.circom`.
+This will generate `components/reward_amount_regex.circom` using the config in `components/reward_amount.json`.
+This `reward_amount_regex.circom` is imported in `coinbase.circom`.

-Note that `twitter_reset.circom` is already in repo, so this step is optional.
+Note that `reward_amount_regex.circom` is already in repo, so this step is optional.

 #### » Build the circuit